 Demi Lovato’s frozen yogurt comments addressed by store owners: ‘It’s comical’

-The mother-daughter owners of The Bigg Chill said they were left confused by Lovato's criticism
+Mother-daughter owners of The Bigg Chill said they were left confused by Lovato's criticism of its sugar-free offerings

-EXCLUSIVE: Demi Lovato’s viral diatribe calling out popular Los Angeles frozen yogurt spot, The Bigg Chill, caught the mother-daughter co-owners by absolute surprise.
+EXCLUSIVE: Demi Lovato’s viral diatribe calling out popular Los Angeles frozen yogurt spot, The Bigg Chill, over its sugar-free offerings caught the mother-daughter co-owners by absolute surprise.

 Cary Russell and her mother Diane Dinow spoke with Fox News on Monday and said the entire situation, including Lovato’s half-hearted apology, is "comical" and actually said that Piers Morgan coming to their defense so swiftly on the matter was "nice news to wake up to."